gschampagne/nbody_phys512_grace/README.md

 ## Phase 2
 ### Physics Implementation
+Added Numba implementation to speed everthing up (literally sped up by 400x)
+#### Numba-accelerated gridding and interpolation
+- `_grid_particles_numba`: High-performance CIC mass deposition from particle positions to a 2D density grid, with support for periodic and non-periodic boundaries via an integer flag.
+- `_interpolate_acceleration_numba`: Numba-accelerated CIC interpolation that maps grid accelerations back to per-particle accelerations, matching the same weighting scheme as the gridding step.

 Added to class NBodySimulator the following functions located in `config.py`.

 #### _cic_weights_and_indices
-Helper function that calculates Cloud-in-Cell interpolation weights and grid indices for particle positions.
+Cloud-in-Cell interpolation weights and grid indices for particle positions.
 Returns the base indices (i, j), neighbor indices (i1, j1), and four bilinear weights (w00, w10, w01, w11) used in both gridding and interpolation steps.
-* first order accurate (2D cubic spline would be slower)
+- CIC is first order accurate (2D cubic spline was slower when I tried)

 #### compute_potential
 Computed graviational potential by convolving density with softened potential from a single particle.
 FFT is used for the convolution sicne we have done this before in class + assignments.